13 Free Things to do in Prague

-One of the most epic ways to find free things to do in Prague is to get lost within the city.
-Prague is an extremely walkable city and there are treasures tucked into almost every street corner.
+One of the most epic ways to find free things to do in Prague is to get lost in the city.
+Prague is an extremely walkable city, and there are treasures tucked into almost every street corner.

 Some of the most trendy establishments are found in old warehouse buildings or communist block buildings.
-Of course, David Cerny has tons of sculptors hidden on side streets and busy squares.
+Of course, David Cerny has tons of sculptures hidden on side streets and busy squares.

 Summary: 13 Free Things to Do in Prague

 In short, Prague is such a diverse and amazing place to visit.
 Discover the main highlights and hidden gems with this epic list of 13 free things to do in Prague.